Master of Arts in Financial Economics

 The Graduate Program in Financial Economics at Bowling Green State University is designed to prepare its students either for a career in the financial industry or for further graduate study in economics or finance.

 The program requires at least 30 hours of course work.
 There are certain general and coursework prerequisites that should be met for admission.
-Students with a strong background usually meet all these prerequisites and therefore can complete the program in one calendar year, while other students who have partially met the prerequisites will take 3 or 4 semesters.
+Students with a strong background usually meet all these prerequisites and therefore can complete the program in one calendar year (fall, spring, and summer).

 The required courses of the program are (see specific course descriptions):